zzzprojects/docs/learnentityframeworkcore.com/pages/saving/concurrency.md

 When EF Core expected to update a row but no row was updated, EF Core treats that as a concurrency conflict and throws `DbUpdateConcurrencyException`.

 For more about when EF Core sends changes to the database, see [SaveChanges](/saving/save-changes).

+For a deeper step-by-step explanation of how `SaveChangesAsync()` checks affected rows and can throw concurrency exceptions, see [How SaveChanges Works](/saving/save-changes-how-it-works).

 ## Catch DbUpdateConcurrencyException